 [q] In the diagram below, letter D represents a [hangman], letter E represents [hangman], and letter F represents an enzyme called [hangman].

-[q] In the diagram below, letter G is labeled as “viral genomic RNA.”
+[q] In the diagram below, “G” is labeled as “viral genomic RNA.”
 By contrast, “H” represents RNAs that code for viral [hangman].

 7. How does SARS-CoV-2 cause disease?

 The severity of disease caused by SARS-CoV-2 varies widely.
-About 20% of those who become infected show few or no symptoms at all (PLOS Medicine).
-While that sounds great, people who are asymptomatic (without symptoms) are still producing and exhaling the virus, enabling it to spread to others.
-In fact, transmission of the disease from asymptomatic people might be a major driver behind the spread of the pandemic. (healthline.com).
+About 25% of those who become infected show few or no symptoms at all (PLOS Medicine, JAMA).
+While that sounds great, asymptomatic people (without symptoms) are still producing and exhaling the virus, enabling it to spread to others.
+In fact, the transmission of the disease from asymptomatic people might be a major driver behind the spread of the pandemic. (healthline.com).
 That’s one of the most important reasons for wearing masks.
 Masks help people from spreading the disease to others.